 In order to maximise efficiency, the number of clicks, taps, swipes, and tap-and-drags that a user must perform should be minimised.
 It’s important to keep in mind the “three-click rule,” which states that any given piece of information should be accessible in no more than three clicks for the user.

 Recognition over recall

-One of the Jakob Nielsen’s 10 usability heuristics advises promoting recognition over recall in UI design.
-Recognizing something is much easier than recalling it because recognition involves more cues in our brain (cues spread activation to related information in memory, and those cues help us remember information).
+As one of his 10 usability heuristics, Jakob Nielsen suggests prioritising recognition over recall.
+Because recognition uses more cues in our brains, it is much simpler than recalling something from memory (cues spread activation to related information in memory, and those cues help us remember information).

 Promote visual clarity

 If the interface is well-organized visually, users will have an easier time navigating it and locating the information they need.